vmleon/oci-multiplayer-old/livelabs/devops/infra1/infra1.md

-# Lab 2: Foundation Infrastructure
+# Foundation Infrastructure

 ## Introduction

 This is the first, out of two, Terraform deployments.
 We have split the terraform deployment so you can make changes on OCI DevOps deployment without having to deploy all the foundational infrastructure every time.

+Estimated Lab Time: 20 minutes

+### Objectives

 In this lab, you are going to deploy that foundational infrastructure that includes:
 - Kubernetes Cluster: the environment where the application is going to be deployed.